-If you are specializing in a specific industry or niche it can be very helpful, and valuable, to also have your own social media profiles and following.
+If you are specializing in a specific industry or niche, it can be very helpful and valuable to also have your own social media profiles and following.
 Focus on the social networks that are most popular in your particular industry.
-If you are able to use social media to get more exposure for the articles that you write you will have a big advantage over most other freelance writers that are competing for work.
-When you’re applying to jobs you can even mention your social profiles and that you are willing to help promote the articles that you write.
+If you’re able to use social media to get more exposure for the articles that you write you will have a big advantage over most other freelance writers that are competing for work.
+When you’re applying to jobs, you can even mention your social profiles and that you’re willing to help promote the articles that you write.

 If you’re looking for a way to make some extra money, I believe freelance writing is one of the best opportunities out there.
 Not many jobs/businesses offer the flexibility, opportunity to start earning right away, and good income potential.